 It’s unsure when — or even if — Medicare at 60 years of age will be available for American retirees.
 The recently passed legislation was the best chance that proponents of such laws have had in a long time to get effective changes made.

 And given how tumultuous the political climate has been over the past several years, the future of Medicare expansion feels very uncertain.

-But if the legislation were to pass, there are still some unanswered questions as to how it would work – especially when it comes to Medicare Supplement insurance.
+But if the legislation were to pass, there are still some unanswered questions about how it would work – especially regarding Medicare Supplement insurance.

 While the Jayapal bill is engineered to make Medicare so affordable that beneficiaries won’t need supplement insurance, that doesn’t mean there aren’t people who could benefit from having that type of coverage.